Iran asks for U.N. committee meeting on U.S. ban on envoy

-UNITED NATIONS (Reuters) - Iran requested on Monday a special meeting of a U.N. committee on the United States’ refusal to grant a visa to Tehran’s new U.N. ambassador appointee, but it has so far refrained from calling for any specific action, the committee’s chairman said.
+UNITED NATIONS (Reuters) - Iran requested on Monday a special meeting of a U.N. committee on the United States’ refusal to grant a visa to Tehran’s new U.N. ambassador appointee, describing the decision as a dangerous precedent that could harm international diplomacy.

 The United States said on Friday it would not grant a visa to Hamid Abutalebi because of his links to the 1979-1981 Tehran hostage crisis when radical Iranian students seized the U.S. Embassy and held 52 Americans hostage for 444 days.
 Abutalebi has said that he acted only as a translator.

+“This decision of the U.S. government has indeed negative implications for multilateral diplomacy and will create a dangerous precedence and affect adversely the work of intergovernmental organizations and activities of their Member-States,” Iran’s Deputy U.N.
+Ambassador Hossein Dehghani wrote to the U.N.
+Committee on Relations with the Host Country.

+“It requires to be well addressed in the Committee on Relations with the Host Country.
+The Permanent Mission of the Islamic Republic of Iran requests that the committee addresses this issue in an extraordinary and urgent manner,” he said.

-Iran has asked for a meeting of the U.N.
-Committee on Relations with the Host Country, said Cyprus U.N.
-Ambassador Nicholas Emiliou, who chairs the 19-member group which deals with issues including visas, immigration and security.
+Cyprus U.N.
+Ambassador Nicholas Emiliou, who chairs the 19-member committee dealing with issues including immigration and security, said a meeting would likely be held next week.

 “They have specified that they do not request any action on the part of the committee.
-They simply wish to brief us for the time being at least,” Emiliou said, adding that the committee would likely meet next week.
+They simply wish to brief us for the time being at least,” Emiliou said of Iran’s request.

+In the letter Iran expressed its “serious concern over the clear indication of refusal of granting visa by the Host Country authorities in breach of their legal obligations under international law and the Headquarters Agreement.”

+Iran also asked U.N.
+Secretary-General Ban Ki-moon to circulate the letter to the 193-member U.N.
+General Assembly.

 Officials, diplomats and academics could not recall past cases of the United States denying a U.N. ambassador’s visa.

-Iranian Foreign ministry spokeswoman Marzieh Afkham was quoted by state news agency IRNA earlier on Monday as saying: “The official mechanisms for following up the complaint have been activated and we are going to follow up the case.”
+Under a 1947 “headquarters agreement,” the United States is generally required to allow access to the United Nations for foreign diplomats.
+But Washington says it can deny visas for “security, terrorism, and foreign policy” reasons.

-President Barack Obama had come under strong pressure not to allow Abutalebi into the country to take up his position in New York.
+President Barack Obama had come under strong pressure not to allow Abutalebi into the country to take up his position.
 Former hostages raised objections to Abutalebi, and a normally divided Congress passed legislation that would ban him.

 The White House is still reviewing the legislation, which would bar any U.N. representative deemed to be behind acts of terrorism or espionage against the United States.
 It would need Obama’s signature to become law.